lgomezvi/shehacks-/README.md

 - use api to get all posts and show them

 Extras:
-- allow image upload and hosting (AWS S3?)
+- allow image upload and hosting (AWS S3?)- maybe use imgur
 - add coordinates and target posts using location
 - where to add ai????